Skip to Content

 SOC 350 Sociology of Popular Culture (3)

-SOC 380 Introduction to Social Work and Human Services Work in the Social Services (3)
+SOC 380 Introduction to Social Work and Human Services (3)

-or CSP 300 Introduction to Social Work and Human Services Work in the Social Services (3)
+or CSP 300 Introduction to Social Work and Human Services (3)

 SOC 382 Introduction to Casework in Social Services (3)